harvard-lil/warcbench/README.md

 WARCbench supports a number of configuration options:

 - You can parse a WARC file by reading the WARC record headers' `Content-Length` fields (faster), or by scanning and splitting on the delimiter expected between WARC records (slower; may rarely detect false positives; more robust against mangled or broken WARCs).

+- You can parse a gzipped WARC file by reading and parsing the file member by member (much slower; simpler), or by gunzipping the entire file while making note of member/record boundaries, and then further processing the bytes of the decompressed records (much faster; may use more disk space).

 - You can choose whether or not to attempt to split WARC records into headers and content blocks.